 We use a service called Bitrise to deploy our apps to the app stores.
 Bitrise is a continuous integration solution built specifically for deploying mobile apps.
 It simplifies the build process, code signing, and release by providing built in steps for each stage of the process.
 After fighting with Bamboo, Bitrise was a breath of fresh air that took the pain out of deployments.
 It also hooks up to our git repo to run unit and end to end tests for each pull request.

 In addition to the app, we built AWS Lambdas to authenticate our API calls.
 Deere uses OAuth 1.0a authentication for their APIs, so the library handles obtaining OAuth tokens and signing and proxying requests.
 The library was ultimately open sourced so that it could be used with other services that use OAuth 1.0a, like Twitter.
-If you want to learn more about the library, it can be found here.

 As a team of independent apprentices, we’re extremely proud of all that we accomplished.
 We turned a hack into a production ready application in just one summer.
 Not only did we learn new technologies and skills, we also extended the software development practices that we learned last summer to a project of our own.